 How to treat sideroblastic anemia

-Management differs on the level of severity and syndromic forms of sideroblastic anemia.
+Management depends on the level of severity and syndromic forms of sideroblastic anemia.
 Therapy aims to prevent organ damage from subsequent iron overload as well as control and prevent symptoms of anemia.
 If anemia is severe, transfusion may be required.
-In the case of iron overload, phlebotomy, given no contraindications such as CHF exist, is used to prevent iron accumulation.
+In the case of iron overload, phlebotomy—given no contraindications such as CHF exist—is used to prevent iron accumulation.
 Those who cannot undergo phlebotomy may be given trials of iron chelation therapy.

-Vitamin supplementation with Vitamin B6, folic acid and thiamine is also given to reduce neuropathic effects, aid in normal erythropoiesis, as well as correct drug induced sideroblastic anemia seen in patients and alcoholics.
-Alcohol avoidance should also be maintained.
-Most drug and alcohol induced sideroblastic anemias are corrected upon removal of offending agent.
-Splenectomy is not recommended for these patients due thrombotic risks and complications.
+Vitamin supplementation with Vitamin B6, folic acid and thiamine are also given to reduce neuropathic effects, aid in normal erythropoiesis, as well as correct drug-induced sideroblastic anemia seen in patients and alcoholics.
+Alcohol abstinence should also be maintained.
+Most drug and alcohol-induced sideroblastic anemias are corrected upon removal of the offending agent.
+Splenectomy is not recommended for these patients due to thrombotic risks and complications.